Horseshoe Bend, Texas

 Horseshoe Bend is a census-designated place in Parker County, Texas, United States.
-This was a new CDP for the 2010 census with a population of 789.
+It was a new CDP for the 2010 census.
+As of the 2020 census, Horseshoe Bend had a population of 949.

 Geography

 Horseshoe Bend is located approximately 12 miles south of Weatherford in southern Parker County.
 The community sits in a horseshoe-shaped bend along the Brazos River.
 It is part of the Dallas–Fort Worth metroplex.

 According to the United States Census Bureau, the CDP has a total area of 1.73 sqmi, of which 1.65 sqmi is land and 0.08 sqmi is water.

 Demographics

 Horseshoe Bend first appeared as a census designated place in the 2010 U.S. census.